OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 required by our OpenMS nodes or used in the Tutorials e.g. for visualization and file handling.

 1. Click on **Help** > **Install New Software**.
-2. From the **Work with**: drop-down list select http://update.knime.com/analytics- platform/4.4.
+2. From the '**Work with**:' drop-down list select http://update.knime.com/analytics-platform/4.6.
 3. Now select the following plugins from the KNIME & Extensions category
    - KNIME Base Chemistry Types & Nodes
    - KNIME Chemistry Add-Ons